napari/island-dispatch/source/blog/roadmap_announcement.md

 We view the roadmap as napari's north star to guide future work.
 Is work limited to what's on the roadmap?
 Absolutely not.
-We welcome ideas for additional project ideas from our napari users.
+We welcome ideas for additional project features from our napari users.
 We'll be reviewing the roadmap several times a year, and as science and technology changes, we expect to evolve to meet your needs.